H-Art-Src/rayMonads/README.md

 - Key 'T' will rename the selected object to your clipboard contents.
 - Key 'C' will copy the selected monad's text data recursively to your clipboard.
 - Key 'V' will paste the text data recursively as a new object contained by the selected object.
+- Key 'A' will advance the selected link's end object to its neighboring one in its stead.

 Command: gcc monads.c -o monads.exe -lraylib -lopengl32 -lgdi32 -lwinmm